OWASP/wstg/document/4-Web_Application_Security_Testing/08-Testing_for_Error_Handling/01-Testing_For_Improper_Error_Handling.md

 Error messages are sometimes the main weakness in mapping out systems, especially under a microservice architecture.
 If services are not properly set to handle errors in a generic and uniform manner, error messages would let a tester identify which service handles which requests, and allows for a more focused attack per service.

+> The tester needs to keep a vigilant eye for the response type.
+Sometimes errors are returned as success with an error body, hide the error in a 302, or simply by having a custom way of representing that error.

 ## Remediation

 For remediation, check out the [proactive controls C10](https://cheatsheetseries.owasp.org/cheatsheets/Error_Handling_Cheat_Sheet.html) and the [error handling cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Error_Handling_Cheat_Sheet.html).